-Portland sees peaceful night of protests with more than 1,000 demonstrators as forces withdraw from city
+Portland sees largely peaceful night of protests with more than 1,000 demonstrators as forces withdraw from city

 Friday night's protests set a new tone in stark contrast from the violence that has rocked Portland in recent weeks.

-Portland protests remained peaceful Friday night as over a thousand demonstrators gathered in front of downtown's courthouse, just days after federal officers withdrew from the city.
+Portland protests remained largely peaceful Friday night as over a thousand demonstrators gathered in front of downtown's courthouse, just days after federal officers withdrew from the city.

 Usually a hotspot for violent clashes with law enforcement, demonstraters instead congregated outside of Mark O. Hatfield Federal Courthouse in Oregon, with balloons, flags, and painted signs chanting "Black Lives Matter."